What Is A Mental Health Counselor?

 What can a mental health counselor do for me that a friend can't?

-Understanding the role of a counselor
+The role of a mental health counselor

-A licensed professional counselor is a mental health professional providing guidance, counseling, and mental health support to clients experiencing a vast range of concerns, including mental health conditions, behavioral disorders, distressing symptoms, stress, life changes, and relationship concerns, and They have at least a master's degree in clinical counseling, psychology, or a related area.
+A licensed professional counselor is a mental health counselor providing guidance, counseling, and mental health support to clients experiencing a vast range of concerns, including mental health conditions, behavioral disorders, distressing symptoms, stress, life changes, and relationship concerns, and They have at least a master's degree in clinical counseling, psychology, or a related area.
 Although counselors work to help people with their mental health, they can offer advice for more than mental illness.
 Many counselors offer career, school, and life guidance, as well as family services to improve relationships.

 Counselors differ from coaches and other mental health professionals offering advice due to their professional training.
 They are required to obtain a master's degree or higher, a certain number of clinical hours of additional training, and a state license, which requires a licensing exam.
 Licensed professional counselors must keep up on continued education courses to ensure they receive the most accurate and up-to-date research.
 After obtaining a master’s degree and a license, some counselors enter non-public practice.